-- (1) Improvements can be made to pre-1980 acquired property currently used for road purposes and can be paid for with Road Funds. - (2) Improvements can be made to pre-1980 acquired property currently used for mixed road purposes and non-Road Fund eligible (parks, policing and other) purposes, and be paid for with Road Funds, if and only if the non-Road Fund eligible user pays to the Road Fund fair market rent for its proportionate share of the improvement.

-- (3) Improvements may be made to pre-1980 acquired property currently used exclusively for parks or policing and paid for with Road Funds, only if: - (a) The parks or police user pays fair market rent to the Road Fund for the improvement, and - (b) There is a reasonable and identified expectation that the property will be needed for roads in the future such that the other non-Road Fund use is not regarded as permanent. - (4) If improvements are made to pre-1980 acquired property and are paid for with funds other than Road Funds in either of the two circumstances listed immediately above, there would be no need to pay fair market rent to the Road Fund for the improvement.
-(Revised by Order No. 98-7-29-18; Effective 7.29.98)
+- A. Improvements can be made to pre-1980 acquired property currently used for road purposes and can be paid for with Road Funds. - B. Improvements can be made to pre-1980 acquired property currently used for mixed road purposes and non-Road Fund eligible (parks, policing and other) purposes, and be paid for with Road Funds, if and only if the non-Road Fund eligible user pays to the Road Fund fair market rent for its proportionate share of the improvement. - C. Improvements may be made to pre-1980 acquired property currently used exclusively for parks or policing and paid for with Road Funds, only if: - 1.
+The parks or police user pays fair market rent to the Road Fund for the improvement, and - 2.
+There is a reasonable and identified expectation that the property will be needed for roads in the future such that the other non-Road Fund use is not regarded as permanent. - D. If improvements are made to pre-1980 acquired property and are paid for with funds other than Road Funds in either of the two (2) circumstances listed immediately above, there would be no need to pay fair market rent to the Road Fund for the improvement.

-4.070 Sale.
+4.025.070 - Sale.

-- (1) The sale proceeds of a real property asset acquired prior to 1980 which has been used exclusively for roads shall be deposited in the Road Fund. - (2) The sale proceeds of a real property asset acquired prior to 1980 which has not been improved with any post-1980 Road Funds, and which has been used exclusively for either parks or policing, shall be deposited in a fund which supports that use (parks or policing), and shall be used exclusively for the same purpose as the real property was used. - (3) Upon the sale of a real property asset acquired prior to 1980 which has been improved with post-1980 Funds (of any source) and which has been used for mixed purposes (roads, parks, policing or other purposes) the proceeds shall be distributed in a fair and equitable manner, taking into account the source of funds for acquisition and improvement, depreciation, rents paid, and usage over the period of County ownership.
-(Revised by Order No. 98-7-29-18; Effective 7.29.98)
+- A. The sale proceeds of a real property asset acquired prior to 1980 that has been used exclusively for roads shall be deposited in the Road Fund. - B. The sale proceeds of a real property asset acquired prior to 1980 that has not been improved with any post-1980 Road Funds, and which has been used exclusively for either parks or policing, shall be deposited in a fund which supports that use (parks or policing), and shall be used exclusively for the same purpose as the real property was used. - C. Upon the sale of a real property asset acquired prior to 1980 that has been improved with post-1980 Funds (of any source) and which has been used for mixed purposes (roads, parks, policing or other purposes) the proceeds shall be distributed in a fair and equitable manner, taking into account the source of funds for acquisition and improvement, depreciation, rents paid, and usage over the period of County ownership.